foodiecravings/foodiecravings.github.io/index.md

 The FoodieCravings data model is implemented by four Javascript classes: [FoodCollection](https://github.com/foodiecravings/foodiecravings/blob/master/app/imports/api/food/food.js), [ReportCollection](https://github.com/foodiecravings/foodiecravings/blob/master/app/imports/api/report/report.js), [NoteCollection](https://github.com/foodiecravings/foodiecravings/blob/master/app/imports/api/note/note.js), and [ProfileCollection](https://github.com/foodiecravings/foodiecravings/blob/master/app/imports/api/profile/profile.js)
 * Food collection is the data of food where users are able to view in the system.
-* Report collection is added where users may provide feedback to the admins.
+* Report collection is used to store user feedback.
 * Note collection is to track users comments on food reviews.
 * Profile collection is used to track the data for users profiles.